Bira/octopus-carnival/_posts/2016-10-20-characters-mystic-knight.md

 fight.
 This is something can try replicating here by introducing a few new spells.

-These spells can be learned by anyone who meets the prerequisites.
-They're an efficient choice when the party is composed of three or more adventurers who have the chance to cluster inside the affected area.
+These spells can be learned by any wizardly caster who meets the prerequisites.
+They're an efficient choice when the party is composed of two or more adventurers who have the chance to cluster inside the affected area.
 GMs worried about having their PCs waltzing into every fight with elementally-charged weapons should disallow them!

 ### Flame Trance (Area)